 Some are obvious, like servers or laptops - those aren’t software at all.
 Everyone will agree that your ERP system is an Application, but many will fall into that murky area in-between.
 Is a spreadsheet an application?
 An ETL Tool?
 A PDF writer?
 And in the meantime, your CIO is demanding to know how many applications you have.

-If you’re struggling to sort the wheat from the chaff (as the English expression has it), here are some guidelines to help you answer that question with confidence.
+If you’re struggling to sort the wheat from the chaff (as the English expression says), here are some guidelines to help you answer that question with confidence.

 TOGAF, for example, defines an Application Component as “an encapsulation of application functionality aligned to implementation structure, which is modular and replaceable.
 It encapsulates its behavior and data, provides services, and makes them available through interfaces.
 For example, a business application such as an Accounting, Payroll, or CRM System.”